neondatabase/neon-postgresql-expert/markdown/use-cases.md

 With the Neon API, you can not only create and delete databases but also track usage, limit resources, and handle configuration.

+### Neon is 100% Postgres

+The most-loved database by developers worldwide is also the best choice for AI agents, thanks to its versatility (it works for almost any app) and the vast amount of resources, examples, and training datasets available.

+Neon is simply Postgres.
+Everything an agent knows about Postgres is available in Neon, from extensions to full SQL syntax.

+## AI agents are now provisioning more databases on Neon than humans—many thousands per day.

+---

+The scale is massive, and Neon is built to handle it.

+### Purpose-built interfaces for AI Agents.

+Neon offers dedicated interfaces that make it easy for AI agents to deploy and manage databases:

+**[Model Context Protocol (MCP) server](https://github.com/neondatabase-labs/mcp-server-neon):** Enables any MCP Client to interact with Neon's API using natural language.
+AI agents can use Neon's MCP server to automate tasks such as creating databases, running SQL queries, and managing database migrations.
+[Explore our MCP guides](https://neon.tech/blog?query=MCP).

+**[@neondatabase/toolkit](https://github.com/neondatabase/toolkit):** A lightweight client designed for AI agents that need to spin up Postgres databases in seconds and run SQL queries.
+It includes both the Neon TypeScript SDK and the Neon Serverless Driver.

 ```jsx showLineNumbers
 import { NeonToolkit } from "@neondatabase/toolkit";